ecdogaroglu/POLARIS/readme.md

 1. **Base Environment**: Abstract base class that defines the interface for all environment implementations
 2. **Specific Environments**:
-   - `SocialLearningEnvironment`: Implements the Brandl framework
    - `StrategicExperimentationEnvironment`: Implements the Keller-Rady model
+   - `SocialLearningEnvironment`: Implements the Brandl model
 3. **POLARIS Agent**: Reinforcement learning agent with three key components:
    - Belief processing module using Transformers
    - Inference learning module with GNNs